El Cotillo transport facilities are not particularly extensive but what there are ok. The buses in particular are very dependable.

 Many people prefer to hire a car when they stay here as it allows easy access to the beaches further out of the village, easy transport from and to the airport and also allows some sightseeing to other parts of the island.

-It is possible to hire a car near the hotel.
-If you are going to hire one though you are definitely better to hire one to pick up when you arrive at the airport as you may find it cheaper to hire for a whole week or more than renting one for a day in the village.
-My advice on hiring here in Fuerteventura.
+It is possible to hire a car near the hotel in El Cotillo.
+If you are going to hire one though you are definitely better to hire one to pick up when you arrive at the airport as you may find it cheaper to hire for a whole week or more than renting one for a day from the village.
+My advice on hiring a car in Fuerteventura.

-Also, you should definitely pre-book online to get a better rate too.
+Also, you should definitely pre-book a hire car online to get a better rate too.
+Get a car hire quote.

-No 7.
-This runs to/from Puerto del Rosario.
+No 7 Puerto del Rosario to El Cotillo.
+This runs to/from Puerto del Rosario and passes through Lajares, Villaverde, La Oliva, near Tindaya and Tetir.
 There are 4 a day in each direction.

-No 8.
+No 8 Corralejo to El Cotillo.
 This runs every hour on the hour (plus a few direct buses), and runs to Lajares, La Oliva, Villaverde and terminates in Corralejo.
 The return buses leave Corralejo every hour, on the hour too.
 New timetable.

 Routes and Timetables can be found on the Tiadhe Bus Company website